betaglot/plantabeta/docs/guide/Who/PlanterInstructor.md

 ## Use PlantaBeta After the Season

-## Your Tasks as a Planter Instructor
+## Your Tasks as a Plantor Instructor

 - Observe Novices to see which elements and Factors each are lacking and to give the Novice a report on things to work on.
-    - Report for Planters
+    - Report for Plantors
 - Observe HighBallers to see which elements and Factors they could improve and to add detail to the current elements.
     - Report
 - Talk to Novices about their experience to gain insights about their perspective.
 - Demonstrate planting in every type of land
-- Assign Podcasts for Planters to listen to while planting
+- Assign Podcasts for Plantors to listen to while planting
     - HubermanLab series [with Guest Andy Galpin](https://www.youtube.com/playlist?list=PLPNW_gerXa4N_PVVoq0Za03YKASSGCazr)

 ::: danger Unteachable Character Traits

-A Planter can know everything about how to be a Planter, but still not plant to their maximum potential.
-This is because to be an elite Planter you must have character traits which can't be taught.
+A Plantor can know everything about how to be a Plantor, but still not plant to their maximum potential.
+This is because to be an elite Plantor you must have character traits which can't be taught.
 Perhaps they can be cultivated by a sports psychologist, but this is currently outside the scope of PlantaBeta and the rest of the planting industry.

 Such traits include: